SolaceDev/solace-dev-codelabs/markdown/explore-dmr/explore-dmr.md

 ![Cluster Up](img/clusterUp.png)

-<aside class=“positive”> ♻️At this point repeat the Cluster Creation steps on each Software instance of Solace PubSub+ broker that you wish to connect into the Event Mesh.
-Then continue to the next step♻️</aside>
+<aside class=“positive”> ♻️ At this point repeat the Cluster Creation steps on each Software instance of Solace PubSub+ broker that you wish to connect into the Event Mesh.
+Then continue to the next step </aside>

 6. Create an External DMR link between clusters: